AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ## Tutorial example results for the Ginzburg-Landau problem

-To ensure that your installation of the code is producing correct results, we provide example outputs for the Ginzburg-Landau problem using default parameters.
-Users can compare their results with these examples.
+To ensure that your installation of the code is producing correct results, we provide example outputs for the Ginzburg-Landau problem using parameters in the original `variables.yaml`.
+Users can compare their results with the results below.

-### Transient Norm
+### Transient simulation results

 By setting `TransRun = true`, we executed the transient simulation using the provided input values.
 The transient norms over time are then loaded into MATLAB and plotted as follows:
 ```matlab